Contracts Management and Practice

 School of Science, Engineering and Environment

-Rising to the challenge of a rapidly-changing world, our multidisciplinary courses will shape the next generation of scientists, engineers, consultants and conservationists.
-Delivered by a team of dedicated academic, technical and administrative staff, you’ll experience a supportive, professional environment, where you can take your potential further.
+Rising to the challenge of a rapidly changing world, our multi-disciplinary courses will shape the next generation of urbanists, scientists, engineers, consultants and conservationists.
+Shaped by industry and delivered by supportive programme teams, you can develop the skills to become unstoppable in your career

 What about after uni?